ct-report/PEPP-PT/README.md

 Pan-European Privacy-Preserving Proximity Tracing Framework.
 Centralized Architecture.

-Initially supported by several European partners.
-However, several partners have withdrawn after the publication of the EPDB guidelines and the confirmation by Apple + Google that the new "Exposure Notification" APIs for Contact Tracing won't support centralized architectures.
+Initially supported by most European partners.
+However, several partners have withdrawn after the publication of the EPDB guidelines & the confirmation by Apple + Google that the new "Exposure Notification" APIs for BLE Contact Tracing won't support centralized architectures.

 On April 26 only French Government is still supporting the development of a National Contact tracing app (STOPCOVID) based on PEPP-PT protocol (ROBERT/INRIA).

+There is no demo/public backend for test purposes & no available backend source code.

 Source code | https://github.com/pepp-pt/
 ------------|----------------------------